Our shopping missions are based on shopping goals.

 People suddenly stop!
 More than that: they voluntarily, of their own free will, spend additional time and carelessly browse through the special offer.

-And now compare this behaviour to other grocery stores – when was the last time (save from the fruit & vegetable section) you’ve seen such devotion for browsing in regular supermarkets?
+And now compare this behaviour to other grocery stores – when was the last time (save from the fruit & vegetable and deli section) you’ve seen such devotion for browsing in regular supermarkets?
 Probably, you’ll have to think hard.

 Those retailers that help customers in switching the modes voluntarily are more successful than those that don’t.